 Weirs represent a physical barrier in the river to shad.
-Unlike Salmon, shad have not evolved to leap over rocks and boulders and up small waterfalls, and weirs block their passage upstream.
+Shad do not have the ability to leap over obstacles in the river, unlike salmon which have evolved this as an adaptation to pass the boulders and waterfalls in the highest reaches of rivers where salmon spawn.
 Although the shad are able to get over a notch in the small weir at Upper Lode in Tewkesbury, especially during high tides, more substantial weirs further upstream present insurmountable obstacles to the shad.

-Fishpasses are manmade structures in the river, designed to facilitate fish and other river wildlife to move up and downstream.
-Many fish passes are built in the form of a ladder along the bank past a large obstacle, which breaks one big barrier into a series of smaller low-steps or ‘rungs’ that are possible for fish swim and leap between.
+Fishpasses are man-made structures in the river, designed to facilitate fish and other river wildlife to move up and downstream.
+Many fish passes are built in the form of a series of ascending pools along the bank past a large obstacle.
+This breaks one big, often insurmountable barrier into a set of smaller steps that the fish can swim between.

 There are existing salmon passes on most weirs on the River Severn but these are not generally passable for Shad.
 Salmon are strong-swimmers and have evolved the instincts and physical capacity to overcome obstacles, whereas shad don’t like water that is too turbulent.
 They are easily disorientated by complex flows, and it is believed that the bubbles in agitated water prevents them seeing each other and so reduces their motivation to swim further.

 It is really important for Shad to navigate to the upper reaches of the River Severn.
 These areas provide the right habitats for their spawning.
 Shad prefer to spawn on gravel beds where the water is ideally at around 1m to 1.5metres in depth and you are likely to see gentle riffles on the surface of the river.
-Only with access to suitable spawning grounds, with the conditions that shad are naturally adapted for, can we hope to achieve a healthy population on the Severn.
+Only by restoring access to suitable spawning grounds, which have the conditions that shad are naturally adapted for, can we hope to achieve a healthy population of shad on the Severn.

 Additionally, being physically constrained to the lower reaches of the River Severn, currently forces two separate species– both allis shad and twaite shad – into unnaturally close proximity.
 Allowing them to reach their natural spawning grounds, may allow these 2 species to exploit their own niches better and reduce the current high levels of hybridisation that appear on the River Severn.

-A river restoration of this scale will significantly benefit other wildlife.
-Allowing species such as the shad to recolonise upper reaches of the River Severn will have a broader impact to revitalise the river ecosystem and increase biodiversity.
+A river connectivity project of this scale will significantly benefit other wildlife.
+Allowing species such as the shad to recolonise upper reaches of the River Severn will have a broader impact to revitalize the river ecosystem and increase biodiversity.

-For example, when shad can spawn in the river beyond Worcester and also more individuals of other fish species, their eggs will provide energy and nutrients for healthier insect populations, which then provide more food for animals further up the food chain.
-And more shad fry – which are the small, juvenile fish after they’ve hatches from their eggs – provides food for other fish, bird and mammal species.
+For example, when shad and other fish species can freely navigate the river beyond Worcester, their eggs will provide energy and nutrients for healthier insect populations, which then provide more food for animals further up the food chain.
+More shad fry (the small, juvenile fish after they’ve hatches from their eggs) will provide food for other fish, bird and mammal species.
+And so there is a wider positive effect that cascades throughout the food web for all the wildlife living in and by the river.

 A range of different fish passage solutions have been designed to fit the specific conditions at each barrier in the river.